-Waiver of individual examination requirements will be granted by the CAS Board of Directors in instances where an applicant has passed or received credit for examinations sponsored by another recognized actuarial organization that cover equivalent material in both subject and depth.
-The granting of waivers by the Board will be based on the recommendation of the vice president-admissions.
-The vice presidentadmissions' recommendation will be guided by the policy established by the CAS Education Policy Committee.
+Under this Policy, the granting of waivers by the Executive Council will be based on the recommendation of the vice president-admissions.
+The vice president-admissions' recommendation will be guided by policy discussions and recommendations of the CAS Education Policy Committee.